 18. Would you recommend others to live in Amsterdam?

-Certainly!
-The city has everything to offer to its population.
-Really everything that you think!
 It has a gorgeous city center full of nice stores and cozy bars/ cafes.
-A central station easily reached by bike, bus or tram.
+A central station is easily reached by bike, bus, or tram.
 Pleasant parks and good markets to stroll around.

 19. What have you learned from living abroad?

-I’m much more independent.
-I have to do way more things on my own because my family isn’t here to help me like they used to do, so I’ve grown up a lot.
-I have also learned that I love museums and other cultures!
-I’ve been to more museums in Amsterdam than I’ve been in my whole life until I moved there.
 I just want to thank you for giving me the opportunity to do this interview!
-I hope it will inspire many people to come visit the charming Amsterdam and, who knows, to move here as well.
+I hope it will inspire many people to visit charming Amsterdam and, who knows, to move here as well.

 20. More about Bruna

 Bruna is the voice behind the travel blog Maps’ N Bags.
-Her blog focus on providing travel tips to help other travelers to travel the world as well.
-She has been to many countries and city across the globe and has plenty travel hacks to share!
+Her blog focuses on providing travel tips to help other travelers travel the world.
+She has been to many countries and cities across the globe and has plenty of travel hacks to share!

 Apart from her blog, she is passionate about beer, coffee, laughing, animals, and photography.
 The list is long!
 If you want to know more about her, check out Maps’ N Bags.